kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 ## Link thumbnails to specific portfolio page

 When you click on a portfolio thumbnail you want to be taken to the large image of the portfolio piece.

+modify your fragment of code to look like this:

 ```php
  <p><a href="<?php the_permalink(); ?>"><img src="<?php echo $thumbnail_url[0]; ?>" alt="<?php the_title(); ?> graphic"></a></p>